earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/workflow-hardening-guide.md

 - **Clear single sources of truth** per step.
 - **Honest blocked states** with explicit user actions when necessary.

-By following this guide, you can reuse the same hardened RW pattern across multiple projects (both documentation‑heavy frameworks like `vibe-dev-kit` and application repos), while avoiding the time and resource waste that comes from repeated partial workflows and tool thrashing.
+By following this guide, you can reuse the same hardened RW pattern across multiple projects (both documentation‑heavy frameworks like `ai-dev-kit` and application repos), while avoiding the time and resource waste that comes from repeated partial workflows and tool thrashing.